Post Summary: How To Spend One Day In Vancouver, BC

 After freezing our butts off outside at Lynn Canyon, we decided to walk around and warm up at the Granville Island Market.

 This market reminds me of Seattle’s very own Pike Place Market.
 People everywhere are selling a plethora of fresh produce, the stalls are lined with delicious Vegan restaurants in Vancouver, and gorgeous hand-crafted goods can be found around every corner!

 We stayed here for a long time eating our lunch and slowly warming up.
 Besides the public market, Granville Island has a lot more attractions to explore, but the weather outside prevented us from being curious.

 We’ve quickly learned that a future second trip is necessary.
 One day in Vancouver Canada is not enough!

 Read More: 11 Ways To Stay Safe in Big Cities

-After walking around outside Vancouver’s Gastown in the combination snow/rain it was a relief to sightsee from behind glass!
+After walking around Vancouver’s Gastown in the combination of snow/rain it was a relief to sightsee from behind glass!

 The Vancouver Lookout sits 553 feet above the ground and it takes you 40 seconds to ride the glass elevator from the bottom to the top.
 We loved learning about the various buildings and seeing the city from above.